debjani-bhowmick/DRLND-continous-learning/README.md

 * *Agents:* The environment contains 20 agents linked to a single Brain.
 * Agent Reward Function (independent): +0.1 for each timestep agent's hand is in goal location.
 * *Brains:* One Brain with the following observation/action space.

-         [0] Vector Observation space: 33 variables corresponding to position, rotation, velocity, and angular velocities of the two arm Rigidbodies.
+         [o] Vector Observation space: 33 variables corresponding to position, rotation, velocity, and angular velocities of the two arm Rigidbodies.

-         [0] Vector Action space: (Continuous) Each action is a vector with four numbers, corresponding to torque applicable to two joints.
+         [o] Vector Action space: (Continuous) Each action is a vector with four numbers, corresponding to torque applicable to two joints.
            Every entry in the action vector should be a number between -1 and 1.

-         [0] Visual Observations: None.
+         [o] Visual Observations: None.
 * Reset Parameters: Two, corresponding to goal size, and goal movement speed.
 * Environment Solving Criteria: The target for the agent is to solve the environment by achieving a score of +30 averaged across all 20 agents for 100 consecutive episodes.